joestubbs/coe379L-sp24/docs/unit03/cnn.rst

 VGG16 architecture explained:
-1. **Input Layer**: Input to VGG16 is a RGB image of 224x224 pixels.
+1. **Input Layer**: Input to VGG16 is a color image of 224x224 pixels.

 2. **Convolutional Layer**: It contains 13 convolutional layers, each followed by ReLU activation function, and a MaxPooling Layer.
 These convolution layer uses small 3x3 kernels, with stride =1 pixel.